 Their example is urban waste collection, where most demand may adequately be modeled on street segments, but there may also be demand located in points, for instance at supermarkets.
 Hence, they motivate a generalization of both the classical CVRP and the CARP.
-To this end, they define the NEARP as a combination of the CVRP and the CARP, which can also be viewed as a capacitated extension of the General Routing Problem [30].
+To this end, they define the NEARP as a combination of the CVRP and the CARP, which can also be viewed as a capacitated extension of the General Routing Problem [32].
 They propose a memetic algorithm for the NEARP and investigate it empirically on standard CVRP and CARP instances from the literature.
 The authors also create a NEARP benchmark consisting of 23 grid-based test cases, the so-called CBMix-instances, and provide experimental results for their proposed algorithm.

 We would like to enhance the motivation for the NEARP and further emphasize its high importance to practice.
 The arc routing model for node-based demand cases such as subscription newspaper delivery is based on an underlying idea of abstraction.
 Some form of abstraction may be necessary to contain the computational complexity resulting from a large number of demand points in industrial routing.
 The assumption that all point-based demands can be aggregated into edges or arcs may be crude in practice.
 It may lead to solutions that are unnecessarily costly, as partial traversal of edges is not possible.
 In industry, a route planning task may cover areas that have a mixture of urban, suburban, and rural parts where many demand points will be far apart and aggregation would impose unnecessary constraints on visit sequences.
 A more sophisticated type of abstraction is aggregation of demand based on the underlying transportation network topology.
 Such aggregation procedures must also take capacity, time, and travel restrictions into consideration to avoid aggregation that would lead to impractical or low quality plans.
 In general, such procedures will produce a NEARP instance with a combination of demands on arcs, edges, and nodes.
+It is therefore imperative to eliminate the arc/node routing dichotomy and thus enable the modeling of the continuum of node and arc routing problems needed for representational adequacy in real-life situations.
+The introduction of the NEARP was a significant step towards the goal of rich VRP.